WordPress/plugin-check/docs/releasing.md

 2. Bump `WP_PLUGIN_CHECK_VERSION` in the same file.
 3. Bump the `Stable tag` field in the `readme.txt` file.
 4. Update the changelog in `readme.txt`.
+5. Update the checks lists in `docs/checks.md`.
-5. Commit this to the default branch.
+6. Commit this to the default branch.
-6. On GitHub, go to "Releases" and create a new release.
+7. On GitHub, go to "Releases" and create a new release.
-7. Once published, this release will be automatically deployed to the plugin directory.
+8. Once published, this release will be automatically deployed to the plugin directory.

 ## Building the Plugin